20

 The Destruction of Lee Oswald’s Alibi & The Invention of the Second Floor Lunchroom Encounter.

 I have been investigating the second floor lunchroom encounter for several years now and have offered plenty of evidence that shows that this particular event was a fugezi from the word go.
 My first paper Anatomy of the Second Floor Lunchroom Encounter which had its first release in 2016 showed a lot of evidence that questioned this so called encounter.
 Three years later the paper had doubled in size with a ton more evidence to show this encounter was one of the worst fakes created.
 This is a new amended chapter which will appear as part of my new Anatomy of the Second Floor Lunchroom Encounter paper.
 This paper and the other two will be released early June.
+And now this paper has been included in my book as part of the TSBD and Oswald’s interrogations chapters.

-In my second paper, I discuss the interrogations of Lee Oswald in depth, but here I will only add the parts in relation to the first floor and the second floor lunch room encounter.
+In my second paper, I discussed the interrogations of Lee Oswald in depth, but here I will only add the parts in relation to the first floor and the second floor lunch room encounter.

 James Hosty and James Bookhout of the FBI state in their joint November 23 report: “OSWALD stated that he went to lunch at approximately noon and he claimed he ate his lunch on the first floor in the lunchroom; however he went to the second floor where the Coca-Cola machine was located and obtained a bottle of Coca-Cola for his lunch.
 OSWALD claimed to’ be on the first floor when President JOHN F. KENNEDY passed by his building.”